 Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+These organisms include bacteria, viruses and parasites

 Chlorine Disinfection Inactivation Ratio (as measured daily during hour of peak flow):